liyanwangNetID/ros2_alpasim/docs/AI_DATASET_DEVELOPMENT_HANDOFF.md

 ### Step 6

 Step 6 generates model input and must not use future execution, future speed, future controls, or Meta-action labels.
-It uses only the Route available at or before the Anchor, Anchor-time Ego state, and static VectorMap.
+Step 6 uses only the Route available at or before the Anchor, Anchor-time Ego state, and static VectorMap.

 ### Step 7

 Step 7 describes the scene at the Anchor.
-It may use current and past Actor snapshots at or before the Anchor, current Ego state, camera calibration and images, and static VectorMap.
-It must not use Actor future, Ego future, planner output, future executed behavior, or Meta-action to decide current facts or observability.
+Step 7 may use current and past Actor snapshots at or before the Anchor, current Ego state, camera calibration and images, and static VectorMap.

+Step 7 must not use:

+- Actor future
+- Ego future
+- planner output
+- complete-recording future trajectory
+- future executed behavior
+- Meta-action labels as current-scene evidence

+### Step 8

+Step 8 may combine frozen current-scene evidence, coarse Navigation, and supervision labels to produce a structured chain of causality.
+Step 8 must keep model inputs and supervision sources explicit so future supervision does not leak into the model-input side of the sample.

 ## 5. Dataset development route